lbrclbrc/my_coin/whitepaper_draft.md

 - **“I was just spammed with money; I never intended to receive it”**, and
 - **“I willingly and deliberately accepted this payment”**.

+Here, the notion of “illicit” or “suspicious” funds, and the act of “reporting” a payment, are primarily **off-chain legal / judicial notions**.
+The chain only:

+- Provides cryptographic evidence and state for those off-chain procedures; and
+- Offers a clear place in the state machine where such off-chain decisions can be applied.

+For example, one possible reporting route is to follow the cryptographic method suggested in Section 3.2.2.3, but local law is free to adopt other procedures.
+The protocol does not constrain courts to a single way of “reporting”; it only gives them a technically strong option.

+---

 #### 3.10.1 Basic semantics: unconfirmed incoming funds can be directly returned

 In a version that supports “receipt confirmation”, a payment to a blue address goes through two stages: